CNA-25/Cart_Service/README.md

 ## Features

-- Retrieve a list of available beers
-- Retrieve details of a specific beer
 - Add items to the cart
+- Update quantity of specific item
 - Retrieve items in the user's cart
 - Remove items from the cart
 - Clear the cart